 troops in to follow up with the advice

-that we are giving.
+that were giving.
 So I think this

 is very, very important, to get this out